 Although, in the interest of full disclosure, I doubt anyone would watch me swim in anything, even history.
 Given my pasty skin and weak body, I’d be that one albino seal who can’t swim and gets rejected by their mother to flail on the beach and get eaten by a polar bear.

-World War II is a particular favorite of mine, not because I have any affinity for genocide or dictators with mustaches, but because it’s an era in history that was so wide in scope that it effected nearly everyone on the planet— in some way or another.
+World War II is a particular favorite of mine, not because I have any affinity for genocide or dictators with mustaches, but because it’s an era in history that was so wide in scope that it affected nearly everyone on the planet— in some way or another.
 Even Switzerland, which had promised to stay neutral during the conflict, still managed to get ahead by selling Saint Bernards, lots of holey cheese, and hoarding money in their banks that everyone liked to pretend hadn’t been stolen from the Jews.

-My own family was effected by WWII, also.
+My own family was affected by WWII, also.
 My father was born in a remote, mountainous village in the Basque region of southern France during the Nazi Occupation.
 While my poor grandmother was pushing my dad out of her vagina, there were German soldiers literally downstairs in her kitchen.
 I suppose it was important for them to determine if the people scurrying in and out of the house were spies… or just old ladies with clean towels and hot water.

 As much as I like true stories, sometimes I read alternative WWII history books and novels because it freaks me out.
 Just imagining a world where the Nazis won the war is enough to give me a giant case of the heebie-jeebies.
 After all, if Adolf Hitler had achieved his aim, folks like me wouldn’t even exist.